-If your loved one is still in the early stages of dementia, he or she may not yet require much care.
-The best thing you can do at this stage is to learn about your relative’s disease and what you can expect as the dementia progresses.
-It’s also a good idea for you, your relative, and your other family members to plan for the future while your loved one can still participate in the discussions.
+If your loved one is in the early stages of dementia, he or she may not require much care.
+This is a good time for you to learn about your relative’s dementia and what you can expect.
+Also, it’s a good idea for you, your relative, and your other family members to plan for the future while your loved one can still make sound decisions.

-If your loved one is in the middle stages of dementia, try to provide a safe environment and keep a daily routine.
-Read the tips below for ideas about how to cope with new demands and handle some of the behavior problems common in people who have dementia.
+If your loved one is in the middle stages of dementia, keep the environment safe.
+Stick to a daily routine.
+Read the tips below for ideas about how to cope with new demands and personality changes associated with dementia.

 Take care of yourself